jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Our Levers of Power

 Do me a favor.
 Open up Skype or FaceTime.
 Now check your Instagram feed.
-Good, okay, now do the same for Google Maps.
+Good, now do the same for Google Maps.

 I'm serious, open these apps up.
 Come back when you're done.

 Great.
-Now you can chat with friends, get live TV, or get good directions.
+Now you can chat with friends, get live TV, or get excellent directions.
 Wherever you go, you'll have these very important levers of power.
 I mean, can you even imagine writing down driving directions on a napkin?
+What about driving 10 minutes Blockbuster, hoping your movie is in, waiting in line, paying a late fee, and then driving back back everytime you watch a movie!

 Of course not.
 This isn't 1990.

 Now get your medical records ready.
 Okay good.
 Next up, collect all your recent health metrics like weight, heart rate, temperature, and sleep cycles from your FitBit or Apple Watch.
-Excellent, now let's evaluate how much of a risk Covid-19 is to you by comparing your statistics to the records of those unlucky people who got sick, especially the ones in your community.
+Excellent, now let's evaluate your risk factor to Covid-19 by comparing your statistics to the records of those unlucky people who got sick, especially the ones in your community.

 I hope your risk factor is good.
-But, if you're in trouble, what does your nurse, or doctor say to do?
+But, if you're in trouble, what does your nurse or doctor say to do?
 Don't tell me, but I hope it was at least calming to hear specialized medical advice.

 Hey, don't forget, there's a possible drug shortage.
 So, what does your pharmacist say?
 Do you have enough prescriptions in case things get terrible?
 What should you start doing now to plan for the worse?

 After you've collaborated with these health professionals, quickly find out what your health insurance company will pay for.
 Just in case, it's good to know before disaster strikes.

 Phew, that was educational.
 Isn't it good to know all this stuff!
 I personally think knowledge is the greatest lever of power.
+But, perhaps an even greater one is believing in the philosophy that has you looking for them.

 ## Problems